urwahkhalid00/urwahkhalid00/README.md

 ---

 <!-- 📌 Goal: Build 2+ real-world backend projects using PostgreSQL and DRF by mid-2025.
 But we never know in future what we are doing
-and see april 2026 i got a job in software house as a python developer and here not django but i worked in fask and API's and the fun part is that i also work on AI models heheh -->
+and see april 2026 i got a job in software house as a python developer and here not django but i worked in fask and API's and the fun part is that i also work on AI models heheh
+And the fun part is that for github commits i always uncoment this and again comented so in github commits increases -->

 ---